ryanozx/tp/docs/UserGuide.md

 #### Viewing All Tags: `view-tag`

+To view all tags currently in use within the employee list, use the `view-tag` command.
+This will be useful if you want to find employees by their associated tags using the [`find-all-tag`](#finding-employees-by-all-specified-tags-find-all-tag) and [`find-some-tag`](#finding-employees-by-at-least-one-specified-tag-find-some-tag) commands.

 1. Type in the following [command](#glossary) in the [command box](#glossary): `view-tag`.
-2. Press "enter" on your keyboard and you should see a list of all tags currently in use within the [employee list](#glossary).
+2. Press "enter" on your keyboard and you should see a list of all tags currently in use within the employee list.

 > [!NOTE]
 > This command does not require any parameters.
 However, to account for possible typing mistakes, HRMate reads in inputs like `view-tag 123`, `view-tag abc`, and `view-tag 1a2b` all as the command `view-tag`.